swuecho/Immune-repertoire-network/README.md

 #### others

-Other softwares or programs might used in furtur analysis.
+Other softwares or programs might be used in further analysis.
 Check individual paper for details.